-9) A 7 -year-old man with the primary disease of HGBCL.
+A 7 -year-old man with the primary disease of HGBCL.
 The subject received R-GDP therapy (9-16 days post-randomization), followed by Breyanzi infusion (50.74 × 106 CD8-positive T cells, 49.17 × 106 CD4-positive T cells) 35 days post-randomization.
 The subject showed disease progression 35 days after Breyanzi infusion (corresponding to 69 days post-randomization) and died 45 days after Breyanzi infusion (79 days post-randomization).
 Autopsy was not performed.
 The death was considered to be "failure to thrive" because the subject showed progressive decline in physical and cognitive function.
 At the time point of randomization, the subject had complications such as glaucoma, cataract, bilateral hearing loss, benign prostatic hyperplasia, bradycardia, haemorrhagic diathesis, appetite disorder, dysuria, and back pain, but no complication related to the cause of death was reported.
-The subject experienced the following blood cell disorders: Leukopenia (Grade 2-4) from the next day of Breyanzi infusion, (36 days post-randomization) up to 43 days after Breyanzi infusion, and anaemia (Grade 2) from before Breyanzi infusion up to 43 days after Breyanzi infusion, and anaemia (Grade 2) from before Breyanzi infusion up to 43 days after Breyanzi infusion.
+The subject experienced the following blood cell disorders: Leukopenia (Grade 2-4) from the next day of Breyanzi infusion (36 days post-randomization) up to 43 days after Breyanzi infusion, neutropenia (Grade 4) from 17 to 45 days after Breyanzi infusion, thrombocytopenia (Grade 3-4) from 13 to 43 days after Breyanzi infusion, and anaemia (Grade 2) from before Breyanzi infusion up to 43 days after Breyanzi infusion.